quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed the jug/flask emptying recipe not working correctly <br/>
 • Blacklisted a bunch of unobtainable and low-quality foods from the unique food lists <br/>

+• Added informational tooltips for various wires and connectors <br/>
 • Changed recipe for sand casts <br/>
 • Fixed tooltip error for Supplementaries bellows <br/>
 • Fixed inaccurate tooltips for the Tanned Hide barrel recipes <br/>